ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  An entity responsible for creating the SCIM Resource Object (SRO).
 Typically, this role is found in HR or Resource Management (RM) applications that are responsible for creating resources and their attributes.

 #### Resource Updater (RU)
- An entity responsible for updating specific SCIM Resource Object Attribute (SROA) of a SCIM Resource Object (SRO) or the RO itself.
+ An entity responsible for updating specific SCIM Resource Object Attribute (SROA) of a SCIM Resource Object (SRO) or the SCIM Resource Object (SRO) itself.
 Typically, this role is used in conjunction with other SCIM roles that allow this SCIM entity to manage specific SCIM Resource Object Attribute (SROA) and/or SCIM Resource Object (SRO).

 #### Resource Manager (RM)
  An entity that aggregates or transforms SCIM Resource Object (SRO) from resource creators/updaters (RC/RU) and makes them available for Resource Subscribers (RS) using multiple SCIM interactions.
 An example of this role could be an Identity-as-a-Service (IDaaS) cloud service.